ABhangu59/CSI3140_Group17/docs/v01/design_system.md

 These colors are used because they appeal to the viewers eyes.
 We used complimenting colors to utilize color theory to help the flow of our website.

 ---

-## JavaScript
+### JavaScript

 Our JavaScript implementation for A&T's Yatzy manages the core game logic, including dice rolls, score calculations, and UI interactions.
 Below is a summary of the main components and their functionalities:

-JavaScript
+#### 1. YatzyGame Class

-1. **Roll Management**
+- **Purpose:** Manages the state of the game, including the number of rolls, dice values, and which dice are kept.
-Purpose: Handles dice rolls and updates the number of rolls left.
+- **Key Methods:**
-Key Methods:
+  - `rollDice()`: Rolls the dice, allowing up to three rolls per turn.
-- rollDice(): Rolls the dice and updates the game state accordingly.
+  - `toggleKeepDice(index)`: Toggles whether a specific die is kept.
-- updateRollsLeftText(rolls): Updates the text indicating the number of rolls left.
+  - `newTurn()`: Resets the game state for a new turn.

-2. **Dice Management**
+  - `getState()`: Returns the current state of the game.

-Purpose: Manages the selection and visual representation of dice.
+#### 2. Score Calculation Functions
-Key Methods:
+- **Purpose:** Calculates scores based on the current dice values and the selected score category.
-- toggleKeepDice(index): Toggles whether a specific die is kept.
+- **Key Functions:**
-- clearDots(dice): Clears the current dots from a die.
+  - `calculateScore(game, scoreBox)`: Calculates the score for a specific category (e.g., ones, twos, full house).
-- addDot(dice, className): Adds a dot to a die.
+  - `updateOverallScore(scores)`: Calculates the overall score, including any bonus points.

-- showDiceNumber(dice, number): Displays the appropriate dots on a die based on its value.
+#### 3. UI Interaction and Updates

-3. **Leaderboard Management**
+- **Purpose:** Manages the visual representation of the dice and updates the UI based on user interactions.
-Purpose: Maintains and displays the top 10 highest scores.
+- **Key Functions:**
-Key Functions:
+  - `showDiceNumber(dice, number)`: Displays the appropriate dots on a die based on its value.
-- updateGameState(data): Updates the game state with the latest roll data and manages the leaderboard.
+  - `updateRollsLeftText()`: Updates the text indicating the number of rolls left.
-- displayLeaderboard(): Creates and appends list items for each score in the highest scores array.
+  - `updateScoreBoard(overallScore, bonus)`: Updates the score display with the current overall score and any bonus points.

-**Event Listeners**:
+#### Event Listeners
-- Roll Button: Initiates dice rolls and updates the UI accordingly.
+- **Roll Button:** Handles dice rolls and updates the UI accordingly.
-- Dice Click: Toggles the 'kept' status of a die when clicked, visually indicating which dice are held.
+- **Dice Click:** Toggles the 'kept' status of a die when clicked, visually indicating which dice are held.

-- This structure ensures the game logic is well-organized and the UI is responsive to user interactions, providing an engaging and intuitive gameplay experience.
+This structure ensures the game logic is well-organized and the UI is responsive to user interactions, providing an engaging and intuitive gameplay experience.
 Feel free to take a look at the JavaScript files in the yatzy folder.